BarkenBark/income_on_inhomogenous_process/README.md

   - Use reasonable pricing caps, forcing prices within the domain of prices having a real effect on the solution fitness
   - Enforce some constraint in chromosome decoding making it unable to spike
   - Capture the effect of too dynamic pricing in estimated demand function
+  - Could we make genes that deviate the (global or local) mean have a higher mutation probability?